 - Click To Tweet by CoSchedule (hey, we made this!)

 - Click To Tweet by Warfare Plugins (another excellent option from our friends)

-30. Include Social Media Links In Your Email SignatureYou're probably sending plenty of emails to folks in your industry.
-Why not give them an easy way to find your company on social media?
-Drop some links to your brand's social profiles in your email signature for a quick win.
-If you use Outlook, it's even possible to add actual social media icons to your signature.
+Avoid your brand getting lost between the cracks in the realm of emails.
+Give them an easy way to find your company on social media.
+To do so, drop links to your brand’s social profiles in your email signature for a quick win.
+If you use Outlook, it’s even possible to add actual social media icons to your signature.